karaul/fitplotter/README.md

 ## Contributors

 [fit-file-parser](https://github.com/jimmykane/fit-parser) by Dimitrios Kanellopoulos.
-The first vest was taken and modified to get it working with HTML5 but with hhtp static server.
+This  was taken and modified to get it working with HTML5 but with http static server.

 [backfit](https://github.com/jimmykane/fit-parser) by Gordon Moore who demonstrated how to work without a server